spewspew/9asm/readme.md

 =====================================

 I added local labels to the Plan 9 assembler.
-A good example is progp.s which generates the first 500 prime numbers.
+A good example is 1.3.2progp.s which generates the first 500 prime numbers.

 You can choose numbers 0-9 for your labels and the syntax is: